CompuTec/computec-docs/docs/appengine/developers-guide/basic-and-business-logic/appengine-plugin/generator.md

 - CRUD Controllers CTGeneratedCode\Controllers
 - OData Controllers CTGeneratedCode\Controllers

-The best practice is to set up the generator task in the project file so that required components are generated in the AE plugin after the BL build.
+The best practice is to set up the generator task in the project file so that required components are generated in the CompuTec AppEngine plugin after the BL build.

 ---